zelanko/sql-docs.ru-ru/docs/t-sql/queries/update-transact-sql.md

 -- Create a link to the remote data source.
 -- Specify a valid server name for @datasrc as 'server_name' or 'server_nameinstance_name'.

-EXEC sp_addlinkedserver @server = N'MyLinkServer',
+EXEC sp_addlinkedserver @server = N'MyLinkedServer',
     @srvproduct = N' ',
     @provider = N'SQLNCLI10',
     @datasrc = N'<server name>',